Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I: On Density of Integer Monics with and with

-As with $K_{f}$, every number field $L_{g}$ induced by a polynomial $g$, is naturally equipped with the ring of integers $\mathcal{O}_{L_{g}}$, and which as we again mention may be difficult to compute in practice.
-In the following corollary we again take great advantage of a density result of (BSW) [\cite{sch1}, Thm 1.2] to then show that the probability of choosing randomly a polynomial $g(x)\in \mathbb{Z}[x]$ such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$, is $\approx 60.7927\%$:
+As with $K_{f}$, every number field $L_{g}$ induced by a polynomial $g$, is naturally equipped with the ring of integers $\mathcal{O}_{L_{g}}$; and moreover this ring $\mathcal{O}_{L_{g}}$ may also be difficult to compute in practice.
+So now, as before we take great advantage of a density result in [\cite{sch1}, Theorem 1.2] and then obtain the following corollary showing the probability of choosing randomly $g\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3} (and also ascertained by Corollary \ref{5.1}), such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$, is also $\approx 60.7927\%$:

 \begin{cor} Assume Corollary \ref{5.1}.
-When integer polynomials $g(x)$ are ordered by height $H(g) = |c|^{1\slash (p-1)}$ as defined in \cite{sch1}, the density of polynomials $g(x)$ such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$ is $\zeta(2)^{-1}$. \end{cor}
+When integer polynomials $g(x)$ are ordered by height $H(g) = |c|^{1\slash (p-1)}$ as defined in \textnormal{\cite{sch1}}, the density of polynomials $g(x)$ such that $\mathbb{Z}[x]\slash (g(x))$ is the ring of integers of $L_{g}$ is $\zeta(2)^{-1}$. \end{cor}